yernaz-togizbayev/Vector.h/README.md

 # Vector.h
-This Vector header file hass been implemented as part of the course Programming 2.
+This Vector header file has been implemented as part of the Vienna University course Programming 2.
+It contains